HomeFAQs › Operations

 What metric replaces the headcount-per-shift approach?

-How does staff turnover impact the restaurant's cash position
+How does staff turnover impact the restaurant's cash position?

 How do I know if my current shift model is failing?

-If that ratio swings more than 30% week over week without an external event to explain it (holiday, rain, nearby event), the shift template is not anchored to the business's actual behavior.
-The diagnostic takes less than one week with POS data: export 90 days of hourly sales, calculate the average ratio per time slot, and compare it against your current staffing.
-The gap between that calculation and your published shift is exactly the money you are letting walk out the door.
+When all three show up together, the issue isn't the team's attitude, it's a design flaw in the system.
+Diego F. Parra, within the Masterestaurant method, adds a fourth signal that almost nobody tracks: variance in sales per employee-hour.
+If that ratio swings more than 30% week over week with no outside event to explain it (a holiday, rain, something nearby), the shift template isn't anchored to how the business actually behaves.
+The diagnostic takes under a week with POS data: export 90 days of hourly sales, calculate the average ratio per slot, and check it against your current staffing.
+The gap between that number and your published shift is exactly the money walking out the door.

 And with AI?